 There are no real hard and fast rules for human relationships, no matter how many books and TV talk show hosts may like to pretend otherwise.
 However, there are some guidelines to dealing with affection that may help reduce the drama involved and may lead to a happy romance.

 Short Term Strategies

 When someone says they like you, it puts you on the spot, and you will probably feel like you need to respond immediately, whether you like them back or not.
 However, when you're in the moment, you may feel frozen to the spot and not know what to do.
 Here are a few ideas.

 Say Thank You

-Regardless of whether you return the sentiment, acknowledge that the person has just paid you a compliment.
-They were probably very nervous about doing so, and that makes it all the more meaningful.
-The very first thing to say is "Thank you for telling me!"
+Regardless of whether you return the sentiment, acknowledge the person has just paid you a compliment.
+They were probably nervous about doing so, and that makes it all the more meaningful.
+The first thing to say is "Thank you for telling me!"
 It's simple, it's polite, and it sets a tone of conversation that can help defuse some of the tension.
-It also gives you a chance to deal with the other short term strategies.
+It also gives you a chance to deal with the other short-term strategies.

 Go With Your Gut

 You will have an initial reaction to hearing someone likes you.
 It will be immediately positive or negative, and easy to tell.
 About five seconds later, though, the analytical mind will start to examine and tear apart this initial reaction.
 That's fine, it's there to protect you but never forget that initial reaction.
 If you don't like someone, but try to talk yourself into it ("He's rich, he's handsome, everybody else likes him!") you are almost certainly going to end up miserable.
 Likewise, if you do feel attraction to someone but start criticizing the feeling ("What would my parents think?") you are setting yourself up as your own antagonist.
 You don't have to tell the person how you feel right away, but recognize your initial reaction as being one that is true.
 You'll examine that later.